 - Chittorgarh: The day starts at dawn so guests can make it to Ranthambore National Park in time to watch the jungle wake up—and hopefully see a Bengal tiger in its natural habitat.

 The train sets off for Chittorgarh around lunch, arriving by late afternoon so passengers have time to wander around the UNESCO World Heritage Site Chittorgarh Fort, which happens to be home to a cheeky bunch of monkeys.
 At sunset, guests can enjoy a sound and light show against the fort walls (though it is a little “light” on the lights, to be honest).

 - Udaipur: One of the prettiest spots visited during the week, Udaipur is known as the white city and the city of lakes.
-Highlights include a boat ride to the famed Lake Palace Hotel, and exploring the impressive City Palace complex which has fabulous panoramic views.
+Highlights include a boat ride to the famed Lake Palace Hotel, noshing on some royal cuisine, and exploring the impressive City Palace complex which has fabulous panoramic views.

 - Jaisalmer: A crowd-favourite, Jaisalmer seems to be a world away from the other stops on the Palace on Wheels itinerary.
 The desert city is home to a bustling living fort full of narrow, winding laneways, chaotic plazas and shops selling leather goods and bright scarves.
 Getting lost in the streets is a fun way to spend the afternoon, before heading out to the Thar Desert for a camel ride across the sand dunes.